Workplaces need more adaptable frontline planning

 Top-down planning works well when it is clear what needs to be done and how.
 But where there is variability, judgment, creativity, non-routine work or exceptions, rigid planning can do more harm than good.
 As process variability increases, the cost of top-down planning goes up, while rigid adherence to inappropriate or misaligned plans or processes can prove counterproductive.

-In a business where there are many departments and teams across multiple shifts and roster patterns it can be extremely tough to coordinate work at the frontline.
-Many operations end up with extreme tension between silos and there is competition rather than collaboration between maintenance, production, services, technical & operations.
+In businesses where there are many departments and teams across multiple shifts and roster patterns it can be extremely tough to coordinate work at the front line.
+This commonly results in tension and competition rather than collaboration between silos.
 This tension must be resolved to enable frontline leaders to coordinate safe and effective work where it happens.
-An effective, visual commitment system is the key to changing this in complex variable organizations.
+An effective visual commitment system is the key to changing this in complex variable organisations.

 Download our Commitment System Handbook for frontline superintendents, planners and supervisors